dfinity/portal/docs/developer-docs/setup/quickstart.md

 This project is a simple 'Hello, world!' project that includes a simple frontend UI.
 You can see a more detailed look into this project in the guide [here](/docs/current/developer-docs/setup/deploy-locally#test-the-dapp-frontend).

-Then, to create, build, and deploy the project, use the command:
+Then, to create, build, and deploy the project, use the `dfx deploy` command in the new project directory:

 ```
+cd hello_world
 dfx deploy
 ```